Welcome to the HIPS PCT Project

 - The iris’ name.
 Please check for correct spelling

-- The originator (or breeder) of the iris.
-Iris Class and Introduction date are helpful but optional.
+- Helpful but optional information: The originator (or breeder) of the iris.
+Iris Class and Introduction date.

 - The observation: a simple Yes (has PBF) or No (no PBF visible)